-COVID-19 cases rising among US children as schools reopen
+COVID-19 Cases Rising Among US Children as Schools Reopen

 The CDC report did not indicate where or how the children became infected.

-Public health experts say the uptick probably reflects an increasing spread of the virus in the larger community.
-And they say many school-age children who are getting sick may not be getting infected in classrooms, where face coverings and other preventive measures are often in place.
+Public health experts say the uptick probably reflects increasing spread of the virus in the larger community.
+While many districts require masks and other precautions, some spread in schools is thought to be occurring, too.
+But experts also say many school-age children who are getting sick may not be getting infected in classrooms.

 Global school studies suggest in-person learning can be safe when transmission rates in the larger community are low, the CDC report said.